Undergraduate study programme leading to a first degree and providing qualifications and skills for future employment.

 Core course 5: Theoretical philosophy (e.g. metaphysics, philosophy of language, philosophy of mind, ontology)

 You must complete an internship of at least 8 weeks during the semester break.
-The staff of the university’s Career Service (in German) are here to help you find a suitable placement.
+The staff of the university’s Career Service are here to help you find a suitable placement.

 What interests and skills should I have?